Financial Aid for Online Schools A Guide to Paying for Distance Education

 FAQs with Darcy G. Keller

-Please describe the types of non-loan options available to reduce tuition costs for online students (grants, scholarships, tuition waivers, etc.).
+What types of non-loan options are available to reduce tuition costs for online students?

 The same federal aid program options are available to online students as on-campus students.
 At City University of Seattle, for example, we offer grants, scholarships, veteran and military educational benefits, and tuition waivers to those students who are eligible regardless if they are enrolled in a strictly online program.
 They are awarded at the same eligibility level, so there would also be no distinction in award amounts.
 The benefit of enrolling in an online program is that a student’s costs may be reduced as they: do not need to pay transportation costs to and from an actual building; living expenses will not differ because there is no need to relocate to the campus community; and there is flexibility in the student’s schedule so that the student may not need to leave full-time employment to earn a degree.